Ismah: Angels

-Even though the majority of angels might be obedient, some angels might be not, just as the majority of devils is disobedient, but some are not.
-Ashari theologian Fakhr ad-Din ar-Razi—in his book Tafseer ul Kabeer, on verse 66:6—said, "there is an indication in this verse that in the hereafter the angels are bound with obligations (like human beings in this world).
-They are under obligation, commands and prohibitions in the hereafter.
-The disobedience of angels lies in their opposition to Allah’s commandment and prohibition."
-Yet another Asharite, al-Taftazani (1322–1390 AD), accepted that angels might slip into error and become disobedient, but rejected that angels would ever consciously turn against God's command and become unbelievers.

-Most scholars of Salafism usually reject accounts on erring angels entirely and do not investigate this matter further.

 History of the concept

-Ja'far Sobhani, a Shi‘ite scholar, claimed that the concept of Ismah originated from the Qur’an, regarding the prophet (Q53:3–4), angels (66: 6), and the Qur'an itself (41: 42) Dwight M. Donaldson regards the origin and importance of the concept of Ismah owes to the development of the theology of the Shi'ites in the period between the death of Muhammad and the disappearance of the Twelfth Imam.Ann Lambton claims that neither the term nor the concept of Ismah is found in either the Qur'an or in the canonical Sunni hadith.
+Ja'far Sobhani, a Shi‘ite scholar, claimed that the concept of ismah originated from the Qur’an, regarding the prophet (Q53:3–4), angels (66: 6), and the Qur'an itself (41: 42) Dwight M. Donaldson regards the origin and importance of the concept of ismah owes to the development of the theology of the Shi'ites in the period between the death of Muhammad and the disappearance of the Twelfth Imam.Ann Lambton claims that neither the term nor the concept of ismah is found in either the Qur'an or in the canonical Sunni hadith.
 It was apparently first used by the Imamiyyah, perhaps around the beginning of the second century AH, to maintain that the Imam must be immune from sin (ma'sum).
 Hamid Algar states that the ascription of infallibility to the Imams is encountered as early as the first half of the 8th century, second century AH, and it was soon extended to the prophets.
 The doctrine came to exclude the commission of any sin or inadvertence on their part, either before or after their assumption of office.

-Regarding the concept of Ismah in the Shi‘i doctrine, Imams have a more central role compared to the caliph in Sunni political theory.
+Regarding the concept of ismah in the Shi'i doctrine, Imams have a more central role compared to the caliph in Sunni political theory.
 Perhaps the evolution of this doctrine, as Donaldson suggests, caused Shi‘ite scholars to establish the claims of the Imamah against the claims of Sunni caliphs, so the doctrine was expanded and elaborated upon.

 According to Francis Robinson, though Shi'ism initially began as a movement of political opposition to the Caliphs, the belief that eventually developed was that the Imams possessed superhuman qualities of sinlessness and infallibility.

-Henry Corbin believed that historical criticism would be quiet, particularly about Ismah, and that what has been described altogether is hierohistory.
+Henry Corbin believed that historical criticism would be quiet, particularly about ismah, and that what has been described altogether is hierohistory.
 He emphasized a phenomenogical approach, in that one must discover the aims of Shi‘ite awareness in order to share its vision; a vision which it has been acquiring ever since it began.